 This diverse, passionate and unique team of teachers and health professionals are excited to guide you and support you through your weekend journey.
 Click on any of the images below to learn more:

-A mother of 4, dedicated yoga practitioner and teacher, and co-owner of Camp Walden.
-The Yoga Weekend is a creation of Jen’s true loves, namely yoga and camp.
+Jen is a proud mama of 4, creator of hOMe private yoga studio, co-owner of Camp Walden and co-founder of The Yoga Weekend.
 This beautiful wellness retreat is not only a passion project for Jen, but a culmination of her 15 years of camp experience combined with her love of yoga.
 Jen’s vision of a community of like-minded people coming together to slow down, grow and connect is the driving force behind this weekend.
 With her friend and teacher, Sari Fox by her side, nothing short of magic will happen

 Yoga Teacher + Mentor, Life & Business Coach, Sari has lived and breathed the fitness and yoga space in Toronto for over 10 years as a practitioner, teacher, and studio owner.
 Sari’s deep connection to movement as a catalyst for healing and change is reflected in her ever-evolving practice and teaching.
 A life long learner in numerous movement practices, including, Anusara, Vinyasa, Ashtanga, and Yin, Sari has trained and taught in NYC, LA and Toronto over the past 15 years, leading teacher trainings, immersions and workshops.
 Sari’s innate curiosity for the mind-body connection and what the contemporary yogi (and non-yogi) needs today, has inspired her to take a deeper dive into Life, Wellness and Business Coaching, both privately and corporately.
 Be it leading a class or a coaching session, Sari aspires and feels privileged to provide space, support, and be a witness to her students’ and clients’ self-development, both on and off the yoga mat.
 Sari loves building community and working in collaboration with director, Jen Birenbaum on The Yoga Weekend is pure joy and an honour!